valerielim/Sentiment-Analysis/Process.md

 As we can see, there's also a visible difference in customer sentiment towards Grab and Uber at word level, with Grab scoring slightly higher than Uber on the positive words scale.
 Could it be that Grab's customers are nicer? *Or simply that they've been giving more promos? :-)*

-Anyway, let's test if this trend continues under a more sensitive linguistics analysis.
+Anyway, let's test if this interesting trend holds up under a more sensitive linguistics analysis.
 So far, the method of assigning scores to dictionaries presents a rudimentary way to estimate the tone of a comment.
-In a funny way, it's definitely handy for checking out which company's users swear more.
-But this method misses out on many other aspects of natural language -- double negatives, amplifiers, adversative conjunctions and negators.
+It's definitely handy for checking out which company's users swear more.
+However, this method misses out on many other aspects of natural language -- double negatives, amplifiers, adversative conjunctions and negators.

-Tyler Rinkle wrote a beautiful primer that explains what these linguistic features mean, and why they matter.
-In his [introduction](https://github.com/trinker/sentimentr#why-sentiment), he writes:
+A quick snippet on what these features are, and why they matter in linguistics:

 > "A negator flips the sign of a polarized word (e.g., "I do **not** like it.").
 An amplifier (intensifier) increases the impact of a polarized word (e.g., "I **really** like it.").
 A de-amplifier (downtoner) reduces the impact of a polarized word (e.g., "I **hardly** like it.").
 An adversative conjunction overrules the previous clause containing a polarized word (e.g., "I like it **but** it's not worth it.")."

-I've not been paying attention to grammatical features in the language and perhaps that's why Grab appears to be doing better.
-To address those, I used his `sentimentr` package.
+To address these, I'll use the `sentimentr` package by [Tyler Rinkle](https://github.com/trinker/sentimentr#why-sentiment).
+He writes:

 > `SentimentR` is a dictionary lookup approach that tries to incorporate weighting for valence shifters.
 Matthew Jocker created the `syuzhet` package that utilizes dictionary lookups for the Bing, NRC, and Afinn methods as well as a custom dictionary. ...
 Jocker's dictionary methods are fast but are more prone to error in the case of valence shifters. ...
 In my own work I need better accuracy than a simple dictionary lookup; something that considers valence shifters yet optimizes speed which the Stanford's parser does not.
 This leads to a trade off of speed vs. accuracy.
 Simply, sentimentr attempts to balance accuracy and speed.